avenika100/crypto_clustering/README.md

 * Retrieve the explained variance to determine how much information can be attributed to each principal component and then answer the following question in your notebook:

-    - What is the total explained variance of the three principal components?
+    ##What is the total explained variance of the three principal components?
+89.5%

 * Create a new DataFrame with the scaled PCA data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-The first five rows of the PCA DataFrame

 ## Find the Best Value for k Using the PCA DataFrame